mirjampaales/cool-ml-project/named_entity_translation/README.md

 # Named Entity Translation

+Next two steps are implemented in `named_entity_extraction.py` script

 ## Named Entity Extraction

+1. Gathered data from open-source data (tatoeba, wikimedia).
+2. Applied estonian named entity recognition model to the gathered data, to find sentences that contain named entities.
+* The NER model used on estonian data: https://huggingface.co/tartuNLP/EstBERT_NER

 ## Named Entity Data Augmentation

+1. Gathered lists of person and location names
+2. Replaced the named entities in the extracted sentences with the gathered names
+3. Obtained augmented data

 ## Single-direction model finetuning

+Here we finetune a baseline model on the augmented data that was generated in the previous step.

 **Requirements for environment:**
 ```